Can self-awareness really help us reach our goals?

 It takes a strong mind to not let your emotions jab you in the stomach when you admit to yourself that you are not Superman or Wonder Woman.
 If you are not in control of your emotions, you can feel like a loser and give up.

 How To Make It Work For You: Remember that no one is perfect.
 The idea is to be honest with yourself and identify those areas that need improvement.
 Study your reactions to situations that bring up different emotions.
 Look at this as a critique of your performance, not a criticism.
 I critiqued my performance at the arrest, acknowledged it sucked and knew right then and there I needed to find a way to turn shit into sugar.

 2. Keep A Record Of It

-If we keep in mind that self-awareness is really about self-improvement, writing in a journal makes it makes it easier to record our reactions.
+If we keep in mind that self-awareness is really about self-improvement, writing in a journal makes it easier to record our reactions.
 A journal allows us to revisit past situations and reactions so we can gauge our progress in the future.
-Another advantage of a journal is that’s full of facts, not memories that get distorted over time.
+Another advantage of a journal is that it’s full of facts, not memories that get distorted over time.